 “Munoz intertwines stories of women in science with compelling research that informs the transformations needed to support equity and excellence in science.
 Women in Science Now is inspiring and informative, and its powerful stories will propel us forward.”

 “Women in Science Now is be both rigorous and intimate.
 Munoz flawlessly combines first-person accounts of scientists with empirical research to illuminate the problem of representation in science and offer multi-tiered solutions.
 The result is an invaluable resource that I will refer to often as a mentor, administrator, and a woman in science myself.”

 “Women in Science Now touched my soul and deepened my toolkit.
 Surprisingly personal while deeply evidence-based, this book belongs on the shelf of every person in the sciences.”

 “Think you know what it's like to be a woman in science?
 Lisa M.P.
 Munoz's Women in Science Now brings the scientific method to the role of misogyny in STEM, and the results will make you reconsider your assumptions about science.
 Munoz lays bare the reality of systemic bias and makes a rousing call to arms for changing the culture of science.”

-Science content strategist with extensive experience in journalism.
-Lisa develops, leads, and executes communication strategies for science groups, including VC funds, sci-tech startups, scientific societies and academic research groups, international organizations, and other institutions.
-She has 17 years of experience translating complex science into digestible stories for broad audiences.
-Lisa works with a talented team of designers, web developers, videographers, and creative professionals around the world.
+Science writer and content strategist.
+As president of SciComm Services, Inc., Lisa develops, leads, and executes communication strategies for science groups, including VC funds, sci-tech startups, scientific societies and academic research groups, international organizations, and other institutions.
+She has more than 20 years of experience translating complex science into digestible stories for broad audiences.

 Lisa lives in the Washington, D.C., area with her husband and two daughters.
 She loves exploring new places, listening to radio in all forms, and consuming sci-fi/fantasy books and movies.